BaelfireNightshd/swiftInterpreter/README.md

 All module names begin with `lang_`

-Each module is named after the section it's found in in swift.org's [Summery of Grammar].
+Each module is named after the section it's found in in swift.org's [Summary of Grammar].

 For example, everything defined under **GRAMMAR OF WHITESPACE** should be defined in the file `lang_whitespace.py`